portovep/portovep/README.md

 ### What I have been learning 🌱
+> If you’re not still learning, you’re already dying. - Ego is the enemy

-💾 Modern data architecture <br>
+- 💾 Modern data architecture <br>
-🕸️ Data Mesh and data products
+- 🕸️ Data Mesh and data products

 ### Find me elsewhere 🌎